obss/BIOBSS/readme.md

 Main features:

-- Applying basic preprocessing steps
+- Applying basic preprocessing steps (*)
 - Assessing quality of PPG and ECG signals
 - Extracting features for ECG, PPG, EDA and ACC signals
 - Performing Heart Rate Variability (HRV) analysis using PPG or ECG signals
-- Extracting respiratory signals from PPG or ECG signals and estimating respiratory rate
+- Extracting respiratory signals from PPG or ECG signals and estimating respiratory rate (*)
 - Calculating activity indices from ACC signals
 - Generating and saving pipelines

+(*): Not all methods were implemented from scratch but imported from existing packages.

 The table shows the capabilites of BIOBSS and the other Python packages for physiological signal processing.